Tayruh/sadako/reference.md

 3
 ```

 If you look at the `doMath` macro, you'll see that it begins with the `=` value token as in a `[: :]` script block.
 This is treated in the same manner and adds the result to the output.
+Without the `=` value token, the macro would execute and display nothing.
 Like always, the other option is to use the `sadako.text` variable for output.
 The choice is yours.
 If you don't always require output, I'd suggest the `=` value method.

 Basically a macro is just a text replacement for a `[: :]` script block call to a `sadako.macros` function.